rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-31-automating-budget-tracking.md

 The script I wrote is built in Ruby and designed to handle a bunch of financial institution CSV formats.
 It:

-- Standardizes columns like date, description, and amount
+- standardizes columns like date, description, and amount
-- Automatically flips debits/credits when needed
+- automatically flips debits/credits when needed
-- Skips known patterns like credit card payments or IRS refunds
+- skips known patterns like credit card payments or IRS refunds
-- Auto-categorizes transactions
+- auto-categorizes transactions
-- Has special logic for Amazon orders
+- has special logic for Amazon orders
-- Splits the data into `income.csv` and `expenses.csv`
+- splits the data into `income.csv` and `expenses.csv`
-- Outputs clean, ready-to-import files for [The Measure of a Plan budget tracking tool](https://themeasureofaplan.com/budget-tracking-tool/){:target="_blank"}
+- outputs clean, ready-to-import files for [The Measure of a Plan budget tracking tool](https://themeasureofaplan.com/budget-tracking-tool/){:target="_blank"}

 ![Data](/images/financial-tracking-spreadsheet.jpg "Data")